Immutable Log Storage as a Service on Private and Public Blockchains: Introduction

-Given the existence of many motivations to tamper with logs on the Cloud platforms, the negative consequences of log tampering for the CSCs, and the inadequacy of existing monitoring solutions, we conclude that an immutable log system, which is capable of storing the logs and verifying their integrity, can be genuinely beneficial for the CSCs and can be used to establish trust among Cloud participants.
-Thus, a CSP implementing such a system offers a higher level of visibility and promotes a higher level of assurance and trust.
-Therefore, implementing Logchain can result in a competitive advantage over other Cloud providers who do not offer the same level of visibility and assurance.
+Given the existence of many motivations to tamper with logs, the negative consequences of log tampering for the CSCs, and the inadequacy of existing monitoring solutions, we conclude that an immutable log system, which is capable of storing the logs and verifying their integrity, can be genuinely beneficial for the CSCs and can be used to establish trust among Cloud participants.

-To address the trust issue of the current Cloud log storage solutions, our \textbf{objective} is to create an immutable log system called Logchain.
-We choose blockchain as our data storage model as it has all the required features (such as immutability) and can store any type of data.
+To address the trust issue among Cloud participants, our \textbf{objective} is to create an immutable log system called Logchain (LC).
+We choose blockchain as our immutable storage option.
 The proposed solution collects logs from various platforms and stores them in blocks of blockchains.
-To make the Logchain more accessible, we construct a Logchain as a Service (LCaaS) by implementing an API that can be used to interact with the Logchain.
+To make the LC more accessible, we implement an API module for LC that allows participants to submit logs to the LC and verify the integrity of the submitted logs to the LC.
+As the API allows the LC to be used as a service, from here onward, we use the term Logchain as a service (LCaaS) to refer to the API-enabled LC.

-To implement LCaaS, we provide a solution for the main scalability limitation of the blockchain, namely, the number of computational resources needed to verify each block's integrity.
-This is done by designing a hierarchical ledger.
+Traditionally, blockchains use two types of blocks.
+The genesis blocks mark the start of a blockchain, and the data blocks store data in the blockchain.
+Additional details about these blocks are provided in Section~\ref{subsec:Common Key Components of Blockchains}.
+We introduce a conceptual model in which we extend the definition of the data blocks to allow us to construct additional types of blocks while keeping the internal architecture of the data blocks intact.
+We design a special type of data block named Terminal Block (TB).
+The terminal block terminates a blockchain, and the terminated blockchain can no longer accept data blocks.
+The definition and technical details of additionally constructed block types are provided in Section~\ref{subsec:Enhancements on Blockchain Structure}.
+In our definition of special types of blocks, we keep the internal architecture of data blocks intact to ensure blockchains can work with LCaaS in the future.